-My name is Mrs. Robinson and I have thoroughly enjoyed many years of teaching at Roe Lee Park.
+My name is Mrs. Welsh and I have been teaching at Roe Lee Park for three years now.
 The thrill and excitement that children bring to the classroom every day drives my passion to help them achieve their hopes and aspirations.

 Watching children’s reactions to finding out about the world, travelling to new places in person or virtually through books, maps, atlases or the internet is such a rewarding experience.
 A good knowledge of their place within that world is essential.

 People and places and the way they interact are so important in shaping the future.
 A future that our children will be responsible for.
 I want geography to be exciting, hands-on and inspiring, bringing the world and its people to life for every child.